Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 Sled Rails Only

-Advancing into manufactured components, Woodhaven offers a rail kit that lets you design and use your own slab flattening jig.
+Advancing into manufactured components, Woodhaven offers a rail kit that lets you design and use your slab flattening jig.
 Or, for longer projects provides an add-on rail to handle projects over 48″.

 Sled #4: Professional Jig From Woodhaven